-For a goal seeking task, the controller uses the angle between the orientation of the robot and the target noted E{ang} and the distance between the position of the robot and that of the target noted E_pos.
+For a goal seeking task, the controller uses the angle between the orientation of the robot and the target (E ang) and the distance between the position of the robot and that of the target (E_pos).
 The objective is to generate the steering angle α .
-The membership functions of E_pos and E_ang are :
+The membership functions of E_pos and E_ang are depicted in figure.
+3.

-Fig.3.
-The membership functions of E_pos
+Figure 3.
+The membership functions of E_pos and E_ang